Alumni and development operations are more frequently becoming integrated, but is integration taking a toll on alumni engagement?

 Data from the VAESE alumni survey data show some interesting stories.
-And to a data geek like me, I'm giddy with each new discovery.

 As I've discovered new stories, I've noticed just how much alumni relations is changing and evolving, especially over the past decade.
 If only we had the VAESE data twenty years ago, and we could use empirical data to better identify trends.

 One of the most significant trends I’ve found from this data (although not too surprising), is the increasing assimilation of alumni relations and fundraising operations.
 Here are some of the numbers:

 - 56% of alumni organizations report to being fully integrated with fundraising/development operations, and

 - 12% report to working toward or having discussed integration with fundraising/development.

 - Just 5% of alumni organizations are fundamentally opposed to integrating their alumni engagement programs with development/fundraising.

 When you break it down further, private institutions have a much higher rate of integration than public institutions, (76% vs. 54%).
 Smaller schools with under 100K alumni are also more integrated (70%) than are schools with more than 100K alumni (56%).
 Interestingly, for alumni organizations with a dues-paying structure, only 35% are integrated with their fundraising office, while 73% of schools with a non-dues-paying organization are fully integrated.

 The data suggests that at many institutions, the effect of assimilation has resulted in alumni relations becoming subordinate to the fundraising/development/advancement operations.